 Water Lilies (1906) by Claude Monet; Claude Monet, Public domain, via Wikimedia Commons

-Conversely, digital devices come in muted colors such as black, white, and silver or grey.
+Conversely, digital devices come in muted colors such as black, white, and silver or gray.
 And whether you use an Apple Mac or a Windows application on your laptop, the screen colors are quiet and muted, soft blues and greys and dull whites that will not tire out the eyes and cause screen fatigue.
 As muted colors grow in popularity, they also influence other spheres of society such as fashion, music, marketing, and advertising.
 A muted color scheme has an emotional effect on people because they are very much in the now, that is to say, modern and contemporary.

 On the contrary, brighter colors in the digital world are now considered to be archaic and ineffective, and ill-suited to devices because of the strain they put on your eyes.